 By the end of the course, students will have acquired an overview of the historical and contemporary economic developments and political economy dynamics in their chosen area and deepen their existing knowledge and understanding of different economic systems, economic institutions, economic processes and actors in the different countries of the region, using the concepts acquired during the courses Principles of Economics and Foundations of Political Economy.

 Students will also be acquainted with academic debates on selected topics in the specific region.
-They will be introduced to key concepts e.g. terms of trade, trade balance, that can provide an interpretive view of economic development in the region, reflecting on the changing theoretical perspectives.
+They will be introduced to key concepts, e.g., terms of trade, balance of payments, labour productivity, that can provide an interpretive view of economic development in the region, reflecting on the changing theoretical perspectives.

 Mode of instruction